200 Level Courses

 This course is graded on the Graduate Regular scale.

-Incorporates understanding about scientific knowledge in K-12 classrooms.
-Builds fundamental knowledge of scientific inquiry and the nature of scientific knowledge and skills to weave this knowledge explicitly in curriculum.
-Focuses on developing inquiry-based lessons for students to investigate science and assessing student understanding of science and the nature of science.
+Incorporates understanding about teaching science and engineering practices in K-12 classrooms.
+Builds fundamental knowledge of science and engineering disciplinary practices and skills to weave this knowledge explicitly in curriculum.
+Focuses on developing researched-based lessons for students to investigate science phenomenon and engineering problems.
 Offered by School of Education.
-May not be repeated for credit.
+Limited to three attempts.

 Registration Restrictions: